Saint Gregory the Theologian

 Ministries, Programs & Parish Updates

-SERVICES FOR SUNDAY, JANUARY 19TH, 12TH SUNDAY OF LUKE
+SERVICES FOR SUNDAY, FEBRUARY 23RD, JUDGMENT SUNDAY

 We look forward to worshipping with you at Saint Gregory: